 Cosmote Frog

-In my opinion, Cosmote Frog is the best SIM card in Greece for tourists and expats.
-It uses the Cosmote network, offers slightly better value than Cosmote WhatsUp, and the app is also in English.
+Cosmote Frog is another great SIM card in Greece for tourists and expats.
+It uses the Cosmote network, and offers slightly better value than Cosmote WhatsUp, as you only pay per second when making a call – which does make a difference.

 In Athens, you can get the Cosmote Frog SIM at their flagship store.
 Their address is Stadiou 51, very close to Omonia metro.
 Otherwise, you can always try the street vendors or perhaps order it here.